 An awful lot of people, many of them devoted fans of Pete’s—many of them from Britain—have asked his family if they could send flowers for his grave … Maybe you’re one of them.

 But the Duels know Pete wouldn’t have wanted it that way.
 John Napier explained the way Pete’s folk and his closest friends feel about this:

 “Tell them not to think of sending flowers for Pete’s grave.
 He’d have been so sad if he’d thought they’d go wasting their money that way.
 To him flowers were to give happiness to the living…

 “So remember him … Yes.
 That’s wonderful.
 And buy flowers if you must.
 But don’t put them on a grave.
 Instead, take them to an old folks’ home, or choose sweet-smelling flowers and give them to somebody who’s blind … Pete loved to shut his eyes and breathe in the fragrance of a lovely flower.

 As so often when talking about Pete, we’d come back to love.
-More and more, I got the feeling that this was the centre of Pete’s life and his whole being.
+More and more, I got the feeling that this was the center of Pete’s life and his whole being.

 So it seems kind of right to finish off by leaving you with one of his own thoughts about love.
 Several years ago he wrote:

 That drifts into consciousness,